myTerminal/super-emacs/README.md

 If you're looking for a light-weight setup, try [ample-emacs](https://github.com/myTerminal/ample-emacs).

-For an even more comprehensive setup, refer to my [dotfiles](https://github.com/myTerminal/dotfiles).
+For an even more comprehensive setup, refer to [my personal configs](https://github.com/myTerminal/.emacs.d).